 23. St Ethelburga

 The church had survived since 1390, having been outside the area destroyed by the Great Fire.
-In a unique arrangement, until 1932 a little shop and a house (built in 1577 and 1615) stood against the western end of the church adjoining the street..
+In a unique arrangement, until 1932, a little shop and a house (built in 1577 and 1615) stood against the western end of the church adjoining the street…

 24. St Ethelreda Ely

 St Ethelreda Ely is a fragment of a medieval ecclesiastical palace belonging to the Bishop of Ely.
 It used to be the chapel and dates from 1293.
-The crypt incorporates older walls which may have been part of the Roman basilica.
-Ely Place is in fact still a sanctuary, and its entrance is surveyed by a lodge with a beadle.
+The crypt incorporates older walls that may have been part of the Roman basilica.
+Ely Place is still a sanctuary, and its entrance is surveyed by a lodge with a beadle.
 Once in the street, you cannot be arrested.

 Ely Place EC1